Samuel Livingston Mather Jr. - Partner of Pickands Mather and Company

 Samuel grew up in his parent’s home at 1369 Euclid Avenue.
 He had grown up with Flora Amelia Stone, who lived only three doors away at 1255 Euclid Avenue.
 Their relationship developed, and they married on October 19, 1881.
 Flora was born on April 8, 1852, the youngest daughter of Amasa Stone, who made a fortune in bridge building, railroads, and banking.

 Following a European honeymoon, they lived with her parents.
-They had four children: Samuel Livingston III, born on August 22, 1882; Amasa Stone, born on August 20, 1884; Constance Mather (Bishop), born on September 21, 1889; and Philip Richard born on May 19, 1894.
+They had four children: Samuel Livingston III, born on August 22, 1882; Amasa Stone, born on August 20, 1884; Constance Mather (Bishop), born on September 21, 1889; and Philip Richard, born on May 19, 1894.

 In 1883, Mather joined with James S. Pickands and Jay C. Morse to form the Pickands, Mather, and Company that competed with his father’s company.
 After two years, the company leased a mine in the Gogebic Range, later acquiring interests in the Minnesota Mesabi and Michigan Marquette Ranges.
 Mather allied Pickands-Mather with the steel industry, providing resources and transportation and facilitating the U.S. Steel merger in 1902.

 Success compounded his inherited wealth.
 Pickands, Mather & Co. became one of the four major iron ore companies in the United States.
-The business grew until in the 1940’s it included operation of iron-ore mines on all the Lake Superior ranges, mining and distribution of coke, and management of the Interlake Steamship Company fleet with 36 freighters transporting iron ore, coal, limestone and grain on the Great Lakes.
+The business grew until in the 1940’s it included operation of iron-ore mines on all the Lake Superior ranges, mining and distribution of coke, and management of the Interlake Steamship Company fleet with 36 freighters transporting iron ore, coal, limestone, and grain on the Great Lakes.

 His summer home, Shoreby, offered an excellent view of Cleveland’s port so Mather could observe which of the iron-ore boats steaming toward the city belonged to Pickands Mather.

 In the 1890s, Mather was a leader in the movement for increased participation in community affairs.
 After returning from travels in England and Europe, he confessed that for the previous twenty years, he had grown “less attentive to his duties as a citizen until he came to neglect them well-nigh all together.”
-He declared that there was no one to blame for corrupt bossism in the city government but those who allowed the bosses and ward politicians to gain complete control.
+He declared no one was to blame for corrupt bossism in the city government but those who allowed the bosses and ward politicians to gain complete control.

 Mather followed up his exhortations with actions.
-He was on the first executive committee of the Municipal Association, was active on a commission to create a group plan for public buildings, and tackled problems of public sanitation by promoting a municipal garbage reduction plant and an adequate water supply tunnel for the city.
+He was on the first executive committee of the Municipal Association, was active on a commission to create a group plan for public buildings, and tackled public sanitation problems by promoting a municipal garbage reduction plant and an adequate water supply tunnel for the city.

 He was a director of United States Steel Corporation, Cleveland Cliffs Iron Company of West Virginia, Interlake Steamship Company, American Ship Building Company, and Union Commerce National Bank.